Detailed guides to painful problems, treatments & more

 “Perco-Bull (Red Bull laced with perrcocett) [sic]… Side effects include but not limited to: Wings.”
 Source unknown.

-Demonizing an entire class of drugs is usually a bad idea.
-It might be justified and defensible in this case, given the serious dangers, but not everyone gets addicted and nothing is all bad.
-Opioids still have a vital place in pain management for many kinds of patients, especially:
+In any case, demonizing an entire class of drugs is usually a bad idea.
+“Demonizing” requires oversimplification almost by definition.
+It might be justified and defensible to be “anti opioid,” given the serious dangers, but not everyone gets addicted and nothing is all bad.
+Opioids may still have a vital place in pain management for many kinds of patients, especially:

 How opioids can cause pain: opioid hyperalgeisa, and the insidious trap of “downregulation”